ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 outside of BTP-U, network operators must consider alternate Convergence Layers.

-## Relationship to Other Convergence Layers
+## Relationship to IP-based Convergence Layers

-This "Ethernet Convergence Layer" is not intended to replace IP-based CLs where their use would be more appropriate.
+This Ethernet Convergence Layer is not intended to replace IP-based CLs where their use would be more appropriate.
 While use of direct encapsulation within an Ethernet frame avoids incurring some IP and UDP/TCP header overhead (28 to 48 bytes, or more, depending on Internet Protocol version